 Regardless of whether you believe in Savannah’s resident ghosts, there is no doubt that Savannah is drenched in fascinating history.
-From quirky, local tales to American war stories, there is no doubt you will learn something interesting when visiting Savannah.
+From quirky, local tales to American war stories, there is no doubt you will learn something interesting when visiting haunted Savannah!

-Did you enjoy reading this blog?
+Did you enjoy reading this blog post about haunted Savannah places to visit?
 If so, check out these other Travel by Brit blog posts: